risingwavelabs/risingwave-docs/versioned_docs/version-0.1.16/create-source/create-source-s3.md

 ---
 id: create-source-s3
 title: Ingest data from S3 buckets.
-description: Ingest data from S3 buckets.
+description: Ingest data from S3 buckets
 slug: /create-source-s3
 ---
 Use the SQL statement below to connect RisingWave to an Amazon S3 source.